One of the first decisions you have to make as a beginner player is what forehand grip you should use.

 - Petra Kvitova

-The Semi Western Forehand Grip is probably the most popular grip used on the professional tour with around 70% of pros using it.
+The Semi Western (SW) is probably the most popular forehand grip used on the professional tour with around 70% of pros using it.

-It is also very popular at the recreational level as it is much easier to generate topspin using this grip in comparison with the Eastern Grip.
+It is also very popular at the recreational level as it is much easier to generate topspin using this grip in comparison with the Eastern.

-You can find the Semi Western Grip by placing your index knuckle and heel pad on bevel number 4.
+You can find the SW Grip by placing your index knuckle and heel pad on bevel number 4.

-If you are used to an eastern forehand then it will take you some time before you get used to hitting the ball with a semi western forehand as you don’t hit through the ball as much as you would with an Eastern Forehand.
+If you are used to an eastern forehand then it will take you some time before you get used to hitting the ball with a semi-western as you don’t hit through the ball as much as you would with an Eastern Forehand.

 - It is easier to generate top spin on your balls